Euan joined the Genea Board in March 2009 as a non-executive director and is Chairman of the Science and Research Commercialisation Committee.

 Dr. Loring is a prominent stem cell scientist whose laboratory focuses on the genomics and epigenetics of human pluripotent stem cells.
 Her research group is developing stem cell-based therapies for Parkinson’s disease, multiple sclerosis, and Fragile X syndrome/autism.
 The group is also working with the San Diego Zoo to generate stem cells from endangered species, in an effort to rescue animals from the brink of extinction.
 Dr Loring is also recognized for her public involvement in bioethics, stem cell patenting, and regulation of stem cell therapies (“stem cell tourism”).

 Prof. Metzger has more than 15 years of experience in pharmaceutical R&D with a proven track record of translation into the clinic.
-His scientific expertise focuses mainly on therapeutic approaches in neurological and rare neuromuscular diseases, and he is the author and inventor of over 60 publications and patents.
-Currently, Prof. Metzger is the Chief Scientific Officer and co-founder of Versameb, a regenerative medicine R&D company and Professor of Neurobiology at the University of Freiburg, Germany.
-He was previously the Head of Discovery, Rare Diseases at Roche in Basel, Switzerland where he initiated multiple drug discovery programs and led them into the clinic.
+He has a strong scientific expertise on therapeutic approaches in neurological and rare neuromuscular diseases, and he is the author and inventor of over 60 publications and patents.
+Currently, Prof. Metzger is the Chief Executive Officer and co-founder of Versameb, a regenerative medicine R&D company, and Professor of Neurobiology at the University of Freiburg, Germany.
+He was previously the Head of Discovery, Rare Diseases at Roche in Basel, Switzerland where he initiated multiple drug discovery programs and led them into the clinic, among them Risdiplam which is currently in pivotal trials in SMA.
 He participated in many due diligence processes and was part of the team that launched stem cell research at Roche.